CreitinGameplays/EchoC/README.md

 ## Features

-EchoC supports a growing number of modern language features:
+It supports a growing number of modern language features:

 *   **Rich Data Types**: `integer`, `float`, `string`, `boolean`, `null`, and container types like `array`, `tuple`, and `dictionary`.
 *   **Control Flow**: